 When comparing Berkey water filter vs Propur for performance, things get interesting.
-Propur water filters provide near-identical water filtration to Berkey, but with some differences.
+Propur G2.0 water filters provide near-identical water filtration to Berkey’s Black Berkey elements, but with some differences.
 Let’s take a look.

-The Black Berkey elements have a very high quality performance, being capable of removing more than 200 impurities from water at a speedy rate for a gravity water filter.
+The Black Berkey elements offer an impeccable quality of filtration, removing more than 200 impurities from water at a speedy rate for a gravity water filter.
 A Big Berkey filter that contains the recommended 2 Black Berkey elements can filter water at a flow rate of 3.5 gallons per hour – though as the water goes down, the flow rate also decreases, so you might want to keep topping up with water for a faster job.

 There’s room in most Big Berkey filtration units to add another 2 Black Berkey elements, which roughly doubles the speed of the water filtration process and doubles the lifespan of each individual filter.

-In terms of flow rate, it takes the ProOne 6 to 7 hours to produce approximately 3 gallons of clean water using 1 filter, which is over three times as long as the Black Berkey elements – but remember that we’re talking about only 1 filter here, and the Black Berkey measurements may not be entirely accurate as they measure the speed of filtration when the water chamber is full.
-Like the Big Berkey, you can add an additional filter to speed up the process if you like, so in when comparing Big Berkey vs Propur here, there’s not much difference.
+In terms of flow rate, it takes the ProOne Gravity Filter System 6 to 7 hours to produce approximately 3 gallons of clean water using 1 G2.0 filter, which is over three times as long as the Black Berkey elements – but remember that we’re talking about only one filter here, and the Black Berkey measurements may not be entirely accurate as they measure the speed of filtration when the water chamber is full.
+Like the Big Berkey, you can add an additional filter to speed up the process if you like, so when comparing Big Berkey vs Propur here, there’s not much difference.

-The upfront cost of Berkey filters depends which one you choose to go for.
-The Black Berkey elements themselves cost $120 for a set of 2, providing water filtration for between 1 and 5 years (depending on daily water usage), but, of course, you’ll need to buy a filtration system to use the filters in.
+The Black Berkey elements cost around $165 for a set of 2, providing water filtration for between 1 and 5 years (depending on daily water usage), but, of course, you’ll need to buy a filtration system to use the filters in.

-The most popular of the Berkey water filter systems is the Big Berkey, a 2.25 gallon system that costs $278 with 2 initial Black Berkey filters included.
-You can pay a little extra, $388, for an extra 2 Berkey filters to be included with the system, which will double the lifespan of all filters.
-This technically means you pay $110 for the extra 2 filters, rather than buying them separately for $120, so the savings aren’t amazing.
+The most popular of the Berkey water filter systems is the Big Berkey, a 2.25 gallon system that costs just shy of $400 with 2 initial Black Berkey filters included.
+You can pay a little extra, around $550, for an extra 2 Berkey filters to be included with the system, which will double the lifespan of all filters.
 Berkey occasionally has sales knocking the price down by $10 or $20; nothing worth waiting around for.

-This system has a stainless steel body, which combines an upper and lower chamber, connected by the Black Berkey filter elements.
-All of the Berkey countertop gravity water filters are stainless steel in design, apart from the Berkey Light, which is made from BPA-free food-grade polyester
+This Big Berkey combines an upper and lower chamber, connected by the Black Berkey filter elements.
+All of the Berkey countertop gravity water filters are stainless steel, apart from the Berkey Light, which is made from BPA-free food-grade polyester.

 To note a few more Berkey filter systems that use the Black Berkey elements, there’s:

-There are several Propur water systems that use the ProOne filters, the most popular being the Propur Big.
-This filtration system has a 2.75 gallon capacity and costs $279.
-Comparing Berkey vs Propur, when examining this alongside Berkey’s 2.25 gallon Big Berkey at $278, the Propur comes out as the cheaper of the two, with a better price-per-gallon water filtration capacity.
-Berkey’s countertop gravity water filter range is so popular, however, that it can likely get away with pricing higher per gallon than its competitors.
+There are several Propur water systems that use the ProOne filter elements, the most popular being the Propur Big.
+This filtration system has a 2.75 gallon capacity and costs just under $300.
+Comparing Berkey vs Propur, when examining the Propur Big alongside Berkey’s 2.25 gallon Big Berkey at around $400, the Propur comes out as the cheaper of the two, with a better price-per-gallon water filtration capacity.

-Like the Berkey gravity water filters, the Propur’s range of filtration systems are constructed from 304 stainless steel that is resistant to corrosion and oxidation.
-The design of the Propur’s units are near-identical to the Berkey’s, a top chamber and a bottom chamber, and a water filtration element separating the two.
+Like the Berkey gravity water filters, Propur’s range of filtration systems are constructed from 304 stainless steel that’s resistant to corrosion and oxidation.
+The design of the Propur’s units is near-identical to the Berkey’s, with a top chamber and a bottom chamber, and a water filtration element separating the two.

 Alongside the Propur Big, there’s also:

-Though Berkey has a couple more choices than the Propur, including its penny-saving Light system, you’re still pretty well covered with size options with both manufacturers, and both offer an option for travel.
+Though Berkey has a couple more choices than the ProOne, including its penny-saving Light system, you’re still pretty well covered with size options with both manufacturers, and both offer an option for travel.

-When you buy a pack of 2 Black Berkey Elements to fit a countertop gravity water filter system, you can expect them to last for approximately 6,000 gallons of water before they need replacing.
+A pack of 2 Black Berkey Elements last for approximately 6,000 gallons.
 It’s difficult to put a time frame to this, as it depends on how much water you use from the filter, and therefore how many times you top the filter up per day.

 💬 Customer Reviews & Complaints

 The biggest common complaint about the Berkey gravity water system is the rubber smell and taste that some users experience from using the system.
-This is caused by the Berkey’s rubber washers and stopper.
-A simple solution, if the rubber taste is noticeable to you, is to throw out the rubber washers and replace them with silicone washers, which you can find online.
-As for the stopper, Berkey actually sells a stainless steel spigot which can be used in its place and won’t give water a rubbery taste.
+This is caused by the unit’s rubber washers and stopper.
+A simple solution, if the rubber taste is noticeable to you, is to throw out the rubber washers and replace them with silicone washers, which you can buy online.
+As for the stopper, Berkey sells a stainless steel spigot that won’t give water a rubbery taste.